Prepared for eventualities

 Deceptive modern design

-In today’s digital world this old-school petroleum lamp looks like an unnecessarily complicate archaic piece of ancient history.
-It has no electronics, uses liquid fuel, has a lever and a little hand-pump.
+In today’s digital world, this old-school petroleum lamp looks like an unnecessarily complicated archaic piece of ancient history.
+It has no electronics, uses liquid fuel, has a lever, and a little hand pump.
 It looks (and is) not trivial to start.
-But despite looking like a fragile antique, it is actually quite high-tech and very robust.
-It lies at peak of many years of technological innovation.
+But despite looking like a fragile antique, it is quite high-tech and very robust.
+It lies at the peak of many years of technological innovation.

 Let there be light!

 First off, the fuel supply line needs to be heated up so that the liquid boils into a gas before it arrives in the combustion area.
-This is done by either burning a highly flammable substance such as alcohol to heat up the assembly, or by mixing petroleum with air and burning that to heat up the fuel lines
+This is done by either burning a highly flammable substance such as alcohol to heat the assembly or by mixing petroleum with air and burning that to heat the fuel lines.

-Once sufficient heat has been generated to boil the main fuel supply, the lantern is turned on and resulting petroleum gas and oxygen mix is burned inside the gas mantle and that heats up the ceramic mantle (composed mainly of Yttrium) so that it becomes incandescent.
+Once sufficient heat has been generated to boil the main fuel supply, the lantern is turned on, and the resulting petroleum gas and oxygen mix is burned inside the gas mantle, which heats the ceramic mantle (composed mainly of Yttrium) so that it becomes incandescent.

 That extra heat from the mantle is used to keep the fresh fuel coming from the reservoir heated and boiling, completing the cycle.